Intercultural Ambassadors

 Roles and Responsibilities

-All ICA members are expected to meet certain commitments and responsibilities as part of their participation in the program.
-In turn, we recognize that Intercultural Ambassadors are making important contributions to TRU!
-Students who meet all of their commitments will receive an honorarium.
+All ICA members are expected to meet certain commitments and responsibilities as part of their placement in the program.

 There are two levels of participation possible: Intercultural Ambassadors (first time participants) and Intercultural Mentors (returning participants).
 All participants are expected to meet the following responsibilities: